-- Train the user to operate the burner and appliance under normal conditions. - Explain procedure to shut down burner/appliance when required. - Review the back cover of this manual (and the appliance manual) with the user. - Verify the user is aware of all procedures specified in the manuals. - Verify user will not store or use combustible liquids or materials or contaminants in the vicinity of the burner/appliance.
+- Train the user to operate the burner and appliance under normal conditions - Explain procedure to shut down burner/appliance when required. - Review rear cover of this manual (and the appliance manual) with the user. - Verify the user is aware of all procedures specified in the manuals. - Verify user will not store or use combustible liquids or materials or contaminants in the vicinity of the burner/appliance.

-5. Annual Start-up and Service
+6. Annual Startup and Service